 There are further HVR1 results, not certainly W1e, with both the 16295 and 16324 mutation.
 These have an interesting distribution in Europe and diverged around 1500 years ago.
 The geographic distribution (and the associated dates) correlate with the migrations of the Huns under Attilla.
-W1e is also found among the Sekely in Romania, who believe themselves descendents of the Huns.
+16295+16324 is also found among the Sekely in Romania, who believe themselves descendants of the Huns.
 Some traditions say the Huns originated in northern Eurasia, the same area as the Finno-Ugarits.
-So one theory could be that the original 16295-only mutation arose around 3000 years ago among the peoples in northern Eurasia who would later split into the Finns, Estonians, Magyars, and Huns; but only the 16324 mutation emerged among the Estonians and Huns; and the Huns brought it into central Europe, while the Estonians into maritime western Europe via Scandinavia.
+So one theory could be that the original 16295-only mutation arose around 4000 years ago among the peoples in northern Eurasia who would later split into the Finns, Estonians, Magyars, and Huns; but only the 16324 mutation emerged among the Estonians and Huns; and the Huns brought it into central Europe, while the Estonians into maritime western Europe via Scandinavia.
 Alternatively, these central European 16295+16234's could be another haplogroup.
 Only full genome or 500k SNP results for some of these central European types will resolve the question.

-- Other W1 lineages without enough results yet to receive a subgroup designation.
-These all seem to be north European maritime lineages which perhaps descended from a basic W1 lineage in Latvia 3800 years ago.
-One branch sharing the 119 mutation in HVR2 spread through Norway to Britain, France, and Spain beginning 3300 years ago.
-Identifying other examples of the 119 family based on HVR1/2 results only is difficult, since the same 119 mutation occurs in other W1 branches.
-Other subbranches of W1 are found today in Germany, Britain, and the Netherlands.
+- There are numerous other W1 lineages without enough results yet to receive a subgroup designation.
+As is the case with the non-Finnish, W1a's, W1b's, and W1e's, these all seem to be north European maritime lineages, perhaps descended from a basic W1 lineage in Lithuania 4000 years ago.
+One branch sharing the 119 mutation in HVR2 spread to territories on the Baltic and North Atlantic.

 Comments?
 Corrections?
 Questions?
 E-mail me!